Yggdrasill501/Exoplanet_Search/CONCEPT.md

 of stars in time.

 ## Idea
-The idea is to write a script that will take data from NASA database, [Juliet](https://juliet.readthedocs.io/en/latest/index.html) and [Lightcurve](https://docs.lightkurve.org/index.html) api.
+The idea is to write a script that will take data from NASA and ESA database, [Juliet](https://juliet.readthedocs.io/en/latest/index.html) and [Lightcurve](https://docs.lightkurve.org/index.html) api.
+The data will be taken from Tess, Kepler and Huble telescope.

 Then write some general algorithm that process picture or data sets of stars.
 Then search for exoplanets in data and return if there is or there is not an exoplanet.